 In this hypothetical, I’ve calculated the first year associate could save $68,785 a year.
 That’s a pretty solid savings rate of 35.3%.

 Hardcore savers could do even better, but I wanted to start with something that’s middle of the road because I’m much more afraid of the other end of the spectrum – lawyers making a $180K starting salary and yet only saving $20-$30K a year while thinking that they’re making good progress toward their financial goals.
 Thanks to your late start, a savings rate of 10-15% just isn’t going to cut it.

-We’re assuming our first-year associate lands a job at one of the prestigious firms in New York, San Francisco, Boston or even places like Dallas and Houston and is getting paid the market rate.
+We’re assuming our first-year associate lands a job at one of the prestigious firms in New York, San Francisco, Boston or even places like Dallas and Houston and is getting paid on the Cravath scale.
 For purposes of this example, let’s assume she lives in New York as it’s one of the most expensive places to live in the country.

 The First Year Associate Biglaw Sample Budget

 As you can see, on the income side we’re assuming a starting salary of $180K plus a first-year bonus of $15K.
 Those numbers match up with the current market Biglaw salaries.

 After that, we’ve taken out taxes and retirement savings to arrive at a disposable income of over $100K.
 The key here is how big the tax bite will be on your salary – and that’s even after taking advantage of the traditional 401(k), Health Savings Account (i.e. Stealth IRA) and using pre-tax dollars to pay for health insurance premiums and a monthly subway card.
 Anything else you can do to minimize taxes is going to be an effective use of your time and worth planning.